HaoboGu/rmk/docs/src/design_doc/input_device.md

 ![input_device_framework](../images/input_device_framework.svg)

-Looks simple, great.
-In this documentation we'll only cover the left half of the pic, aka `InputDevice`s and `InputProcessors`.
-Actually, there're lots of detail/complexity underlying, for example:

 At first glance, the framework looks simple.
 However, as we delve into the implementation, intricacies emerge.
 In this documentation, we will focus on the left half of the diagram: `InputDevices` and `InputProcessors`.
 Key areas of complexity include:

 This design document outlines the current implementation, which aims to make RMK’s input device system clear, easy to use, and extensible.